frednourry/FnyLib7z/README.md

 val result = FnyLib7z.getInstance().deleteInArchive("/path/to/my/archive", filtersList=filesToDeleteList, caseSensitive=true)
 ```

+## Example
+ * You will find a complete example in [MainActivity.kt][5].
+Use the `ACTION_OPEN_DOCUMENT_TREE` intent
+   to select a directory with ZIP files and the application will test on the last one in the list using its Uri.

-### A reminder for each method and their parameters
+ * ### A reminder for each method and their parameters
 | Method            | Path | File | Uri | filtersList | caseSensitive| sortList | numListToExtract
 | :-                | :-:  |  :-: | :-: | :-:         | :-:          | :-:      | :-:
 | `listFiles`       | ✔    | ✔   |  ✔  | ✔           | ✖            | ✔       | ✖